tw4l/brunnhilde/README.md

 ### Dependencies

 All dependencies are already installed in BitCurator 1.7.106+.
 See instructions below for installing dependencies if you wish to use Brunnhilde in a different environment (Linux, Mac, or Windows).

+#### Internet connection

+In order to ensure that the CSS and JavaScript files needed for the Brunnhilde HTML report are included with the report and thus not a preservation risk themselves, these files are downloaded from this Github repository every time Brunnhilde runs.

+If you want to run Brunnhilde without an internet connection:

+* The first time you run Brunnhilde, use the `save_assets` argument to specify a directory to which Brunnhilde can copy the CSS and JS assets needed for the report.
+This can be a relative or absolute path.
+Ideally this path should be memorable and should not yet exist.
+* In subsequent runs, use the `load_assets` argument to specify a directory from which Brunnhilde can copy the CSS and JS assets rather than downloading them from Github.
+This removes the need for an internet connection when running Brunnhilde after the first time.

 #### Core requirements (all operating systems)